devitocodespro/Rice-Workshop-2022/README.md

 ### Login

-You will log in to a VM in the Azure Cloud that has been pre-configured with all the necessary to run the TTI demo on an A100 GPU.
+You will log in to a VM in the Azure Cloud that has been pre-configured with all the necessary packages to run the TTI demo on an A100 GPU.

-To log in, first go to this page and find yourself (only the last three letters of your surname will be shown):
+To log in, first go to this page and locate yourself (only the last three letters of your surname will be shown):

 ```
 https://docs.google.com/spreadsheets/d/1oPmvZ9Z_kEcK4iSIOrLExDggZ1_kJRDU3Oz8NObWvjY/edit#gid=0
 ```

-Do ssh into the VM you've been assigned.
+Then, ssh into the VM you've been assigned.

 ```
 ssh <USER>@<VM>